gamemgh/gamemgh.github.io/Web/content/docs/endless-battle/_index.md

 aliases = ["endless-battle/about"]
 +++
 # %title%
 Endless Battle is a 3D shooting game.
-This is the first game ever available on Multi Games Hoard and is the largest mini game in this collection with continuous improvements, because the initial idea is to develop Endless Battle but then got transfered into Multi Games Hoard, with this game being the first to present.
+This is the first game ever available on Multi Games Hoard and is the largest mini game in this collection , because the initial idea is to develop Endless Battle but then got transfered into Multi Games Hoard, with this game being the first to present.

 ## Features
 Endless Battle advertises the following features: